mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *it is a fine thing to have ability, but the ability to discover ability in others is the true test.*
+> *constantly seek to improve your manners and graces, for they are the sugar to which all are attracted.*

 </div>
 <!-- quote-end -->